 1. Noble gases, why so stable?

 Chemistry is the study of reactions.
 It’s also the study of non-reaction.
-Why some atoms don’t react to form covalent bond with another atom?
+Why some atoms don’t react to form any bond with another atom?

 Atoms of noble gases do not usually react and combine with other atoms.
 They remain as individual atoms.
 There seems to be a je ne sais quoi about their electronic configuration: the number of valence electrons (which are also called outermost electrons).